Saif045/React45/README.md

 # React

-Welcome to the repository for our SunnySide app built with React, Tailwind CSS, Vite, and Framer Motion.
+Welcome to the repository for our React. app built with React, Tailwind CSS, Vite, and Framer Motion.

 Installation